Carvykti

 Carvykti is a medicine used to treat adults with multiple myeloma (a cancer of the bone marrow) when the cancer has come back (relapsed) and has not responded to treatment (refractory).

-It is used in adults who have received at least three prior therapies, including an immunomodulatory agent, a proteasome inhibitor and an anti‑CD38 antibody and whose disease has worsened since the last treatment.
+It is used in adults who have received at least one prior therapy, including an immunomodulatory agent and a proteasome inhibitor, whose disease has worsened since the last treatment, and for whom treatment with lenalidomide did not work (refractory).

 Multiple myeloma is rare, and Carvykti was designated an ‘orphan medicine’ (a medicine used in rare diseases) on 28 February 2020.
-Further information on the orphan designation can be found here: ema.europa.eu/medicines/human/orphan-designations/eu3202252
+Further information on the orphan designation can be found in the orphan designation page.

-Carvykti contains the active substance ciltacabtagene autoleucel, consisting of genetically modified white blood cells.
+Carvykti contains the active substance ciltacabtagene autoleucel, consisting of genetically modified T cells (a type of white blood cells).

-Carvykti is prepared using the patient’s own white blood cells which are extracted from the blood, genetically modified in the laboratory and then given back to the patient as a single infusion (drip) into a vein.
+Carvykti is prepared using the patient’s own T-cells which are extracted from the blood, genetically modified in the laboratory, and then given back to the patient as a single infusion (drip) into a vein.
 Carvykti must only be given to the patient whose cells were used to make the medicine.

-Before having Carvykti, the patient should have a short course of chemotherapy to clear away their existing white blood cells, and just before the infusion they are given paracetamol and an antihistamine medicine to reduce the risk of reactions to the infusion.
+Before having Carvykti, the patient should have a short course of chemotherapy to clear away their existing white blood cells, and should receive paracetamol and an antihistamine medicine just before the infusion to reduce the risk of reactions to the infusion.

 A medicine called tocilizumab (or a suitable alternative when tocilizumab is unavailable due to a shortage), and emergency equipment must be available in case the patient has a potentially serious side effect called cytokine release syndrome (see description under risks section below).